nuxt/docs/en/guide/runtime-config.md

 ### `.env` support

-If you have `.env` file in project root directory, it will be automatically loaded using [dotenv](https://github.com/motdotla/dotenv) and is accessible via `process.env`. `process.env` is updated so we can use it right inside `nuxt.config` for runtime config.
-Values are interpolated and expanded with an improved version of [dotenv-expand](https://github.com/motdotla/dotenv-expand). `.env` file is also watched to reload during `nuxt dev`.
-You can customize path  to by using cli `--dotenv <file>` or disabled by `--dotenv false`.
+If you have `.env` file in project root directory, it will be automatically loaded using [dotenv](https://github.com/motdotla/dotenv) and is accessible via `process.env`.

+`process.env` is updated so we can use it right inside `nuxt.config` for runtime config.
+Values are interpolated and expanded with an improved version of [dotenv-expand](https://github.com/motdotla/dotenv-expand).

+`.env` file is also watched to reload during `nuxt dev`.
+You can customize the env path by using `--dotenv <file>` or disabling with `--dotenv false`.

 ### Expand/Interpolation Support

-Supported both for dotenv and runtime config.
+> Supported both for dotenv and runtime config.

 Expand for runtime config happens only if there is already a key (see `API_SECRET` example).

-Interpolation allows nesting env vars (see `baseURL` example).
-It is also possible to use a function for `publicRuntimeConfig` and `privateRuntimeConfig` but not recommended.
+Interpolation allows easy nesting env vars (see `baseURL` example).

 `.env`: